Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Hold on just a second," Mr. Zatara put his hand up.

 "What happened to my trademark?
-You know, the magician's top hat, magic wand, and white gloves?," Mr. Zatara asked, gesturing with his hands, "That's been my trademark for quite some time with the kids."
+You know.
+The magician's top hat, magic wand, and white gloves?"
+Mr. Zatara gestured with his hands, "That's been my trademark for quite some time with the kids."

 "Gentlemen," Mrs. Zatara let herself be known and turned to her husband, "Give him a chance.
 Jerry, your trademark has been out there for so long, when people see it, they don't give it a second thought – maybe this new trademark will help our sales… Please go on, Mr. Stephens."